wp-plugins/constant-contact-widget/readme.txt

 * Lightweight code (~120 lines of PHP code) that does not slow down your site.
 * Clean and simple, with no spurious text, images, advertising or links.
 * No CSS so you can style it to match your theme.
-* Does not send any information to our servers or any other third party servers, it only interfaces with Constant Contact[^2].
+* Does not send any information to our servers or any other third party servers, it only interfaces with Constant Contact <sup>(2)</sup>.

 Constant Contact Widget lets you setup: